Tw1ddle/geometrize-twitter-bot/README.md

 ## Usage

-Fill in your app credentials in [config.py](https://github.com/Tw1ddle/geometrize-twitter-bot/blob/master/bot/config.py), and run the bot:
+Download, fill in your Twitter app credentials in [config.py](https://github.com/Tw1ddle/geometrize-twitter-bot/blob/master/bot/config.py), and run the bot:

 ```
 python bot.py
 ```

 It should connect to Twitter.
-Expect output like this:
+Expect some output like this:

 ```
 Will create Geometrize bot